- Open Source CEO by Bill Kerr

 This confrontation led to informal ‘no-poach’ agreements between the biggest of big tech, which later faced legal scrutiny.
 The incident became a pivotal moment in Silicon Valley, highlighting the high stakes of the talent war and the personal nature of business in tech.

-💡 Note: If you don’t want to have to go to war for talent, remember you can always hire the best global talent through my startup, Athyna.
+💡 Note: If you don’t want to have to go to war for talent, remember you can always hire AI and ML talent through my startup, Athyna.

 Fun facts